-When first setting up your ELA Hub, you will need to connect your phone to the ELA network being broadcast by the Hub.
+When first setting up your ELA smart lighting Hub, you will need to connect your phone to the ELA network being broadcast by the Hub.
 Once completed, you can also bridge your ELA Hub to your own home Wi-Fi.

 The question, of course, is why would you want to do this?
 Bridging the Hub to your own Wi-Fi allows you to control your lights from the ELA App while connected to your home Wi-Fi.
 This means you will not have to connect to the ELA network in order to control your lights.
 At the same time, this step enables the Wi-Fi booster function, one of ELA’s flagship features.

 By boosting your Wi-Fi signal, you increase the strength of your home or office network throughout your space.
 So, if you can stream video just fine in the living room while having trouble getting Hulu in the bedroom; you’re in luck.
 ELA’s Wi-Fi booster enhances your signal strength and creates a stronger, more powerful network for your browsing, streaming, and other internet activities.

 Getting started is easy.
 Simply open the ELA app and go to the “Settings” section at the bottom.
 Select “Wi-Fi Setting.”